awsdocs/vm-import-export-user-guide/doc_source/vmexport.md

 ## Considerations for Instance Export<a name="vmexport-limits"></a>

 Exporting instances and volumes is subject to the following limitations:
-+ You cannot export a VM if it contains third\-party software provided by AWS\.
-For example, VM Export cannot export Windows or SQL Server instances, or any instance created from an image in the AWS Marketplace\.
 + You must export your instances and volumes to one of the following image formats that your virtualization environment supports:
   + Open Virtual Appliance \(OVA\), which is compatible with VMware vSphere versions 4, 5, and 6\.
   + Virtual Hard Disk \(VHD\), which is compatible with Citrix Xen and Microsoft Hyper\-V virtualization products\.
   + Stream\-optimized ESX Virtual Machine Disk \(VMDK\), which is compatible with VMware ESX and VMware vSphere versions 4, 5, and 6\.
++ You can't export an instance if it contains third\-party software provided by AWS\.
+For example, VM Export cannot export Windows or SQL Server instances, or any instance created from an image in the AWS Marketplace\.
-+ You can't export Amazon EBS data volumes\.
++ You can't export an instance with encrypted EBS snapshots in the block device mapping\.
++ You can't export an instance with instance store volumes in the block device mapping\.
++ You can only export EBS volumes that are specified in the block device mapping, not EBS volumes attached after instance launch\.
 + You can't export an instance that has more than one virtual disk\.
 + You can't export an instance that has more than one network interface\.
 + You can't export an instance from Amazon EC2 if you've shared it from another AWS account\.